The essential guide to Newport Beach

 Where to stay in Newport Beach

 VEA Newport Beach is right by Fashion Island, with great views over the neighbouring golf course and out to the ocean.
 The rooms are bright and sleek, and the beds super plush.
 Each morning, there are complimentary yoga and HIIT classes in the fitness suite (where there are also Peloton bikes) and there’s a decent-sized pool and hot tub, complete with a pool bar.
-The all-day VIEW restaurant is a bit of a draw for locals, where you can get a kale salad, sushi and a BLT with avocado.
+The all-day VIEW restaurant is a bit of a draw for locals, and you can get a kale salad, sushi and a BLT with avocado.

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}